pgdogdev/docs/docs/configuration/users.toml/users.md

 ### `schema_admin`

 Marks this user as a schema administrator.
-Such user should have sufficient privileges to be able to run DML commands and use replication roles.
+Such user should have sufficient privileges to be able to run DDL commands and use replication protocol commands (e.g., `CREATE_REPLICATION_SLOT`).

 A `schema_admin` database user is required for following features: